 Hardship Modifications.
 Under the current Loan Policy, a hardship modification is the process of decreasing an obligor's monthly payment by changing the terms of the original contract.
 As part of the approval process for hardship modifications, the obligor is expected to establish a renewed willingness and ability to repay the loan in accordance with regulatory ability-to-pay guidance.
 The ability to make ongoing future payments may be determined from new information pertinent to any of the following situations, but not limited to: income reduction or loss; job changes; life changes (e.g., death in the family, family emergencies, medical); car repairs; and unexpected expenses.
-A hardship modification is generally only an option for accounts that have not been charged-off, and for which a minimum of twelve payments have been made.
+A hardship modification is generally only an option for accounts that have not been chargedoff, and for which a minimum of twelve payments have been made.
 Among other requirements, the modified term may not exceed 18 months beyond the remaining payments on the receivable.
 Obligors are only eligible for a single hardship modification during the life of the receivable.
-SC is in the process of revising its Loan Policy such that the servicer will be able to implement a range of options with respect to the impacted receivable in connection with a hardship modification, including permitting voluntary surrender of the related financed vehicle, waiving the receivable's deficiency balance and permanent or temporary reduction in the principal balance of or interest rate on such receivable.
+SC has recently revised its policy with respect to hardship modifications such that the servicer will be able to implement a range of options with respect to the impacted receivable in connection with a hardship modification, including permitting voluntary surrender of the related financed vehicle, waiving the receivable's deficiency balance and permanent or temporary reduction in the principal balance of or interest rate on such receivable.
 Under the revised hardship modification program, certain requirements of the current program will be modified or discontinued, including the minimum number of payments required to be made under the impacted account, the length of the modified term and the number of hardship modifications available during the life of the receivable.
 Under the revised hardship modification program, the related obligor must have experienced a hardship that is expected to impact the obligor's ability to pay for more than three months.
 Hardship modifications, and exceptions to the Loan Policy eligibility requirements for hardship modifications, must be approved by someone with the appropriate level of authority.
+When evaluating relief options, SC considers at a minimum the type of hardship or situation affecting the obligor, how long the hardship or situation is likely to impact the obligor's ability to repay and whether the relief option will increase the likelihood of the obligor's ability to repay.
 For obligors impacted by a natural disaster, a hardship modification may be offered without assessing the obligor's willingness and ability to pay, as described above under "-Disaster Relief and Recovery".